mezgoodle/breaker/README.md

 # breaker

 [![Language](https://img.shields.io/badge/language-javascript-brightgreen?style=flat-square)](https://nodejs.org/uk/)

 Breaker looks on your work time and alarms you to do a break.
 Built with Electron.
+[Download](https://github.com/mezgoodle/breaker/releases/download/v0.2.0/breaker.exe) this application.

 ## Table of contents